 - You can use the practice exams at any point in your exam preparation, depending on how you work best—it’s up to you!

-- Use the exam before you begin preparing, to evaluate and direct where you want to start learning in the product.
+- Take an exam before you begin preparing to evaluate and gain insight on where to start learning in the product.

-- Use the practice exam at the end of your preparation, to get your timing down the week before your boards.
+- Use the practice exam at the end of your preparation to get your timing down the week before your ABFM Board Exam.

 - See how your results compare with those of your peers.

 Online Family Medicine Board Review: Learn Whenever and Wherever You Want